Graduate Study at UIC

 Applicants who are admitted to limited status pending completion of their bachelor’s degree must be awarded the undergraduate degree within two terms in residence.
 If this condition is not satisfied, graduate admission is cancelled and the student is transferred back to the undergraduate college.

-Application is through an online form which may be accessed at http://grad.uic.edu/admissions.
+Application is through an online form which may be accessed on the admissions page of the Graduate College website.
 Applications and supporting credentials should be submitted as early as possible.
 Applications will not be accepted after the deadline.
 Some graduate programs have application deadlines that are earlier than the university deadline, and some admit students only in certain terms.
-Prospective applicants should contact the program of interest for information on current deadlines.
+Prospective applicants should consult the Graduate College deadlines or contact the program of interest for information on current deadlines.

 Unless specified by the academic program to which an applicant is applying, all credentials required for admission are uploaded via the UIC Office of Graduate Admissions website.
 This includes both university requirements (transcripts and related documentation, application fee) and program-specific requirements (letters of recommendation, personal statement, etc.).
-Consult the specific graduate program website for detailed information.
+Consult the specific graduate program website for detailed information on requirements.

 Admission recommendations cannot be made until all required documents have been received.